ratepay/postman-collections/README.md

-# Postman Collection
+# Postman Collections

-You can use the following Postman collection to interact with the **Ratepay APIs** in the **integration environment**.
+You can use the following Postman collections to interact with the **Ratepay APIs** in the **integration environment**.

-The collection covers common payment flows and can be used as a reference or starting point for custom integrations.
+The collections cover common payment flows and can be used as a reference or starting point for custom integrations.

 ## Covered APIs